syncfusion-content/uwp-docs/uwp/SfKanban/WIP-limit.md

 * MinValidationColor – If items count is lesser than MinimumLimit, this color is applied to ErrorBar.

-* MaxvalidationColor – If items count is greater than MaximumLimit, this color is applied to ErrorBar.
+* MaxValidationColor – If items count is greater than MaximumLimit, this color is applied to ErrorBar.

 {% tabs %}